How to host Esri basemaps

 Register a map style in Flowfinity Actions

 - Open Flowfinity Actions and navigate to the Configure tab, then select the Maps section.
-Click 'Add Configuration.'
+Click 'Add New Map.'

 Note: If you are using Enterprise Edition. you need to switch to the Public Site to access these settings

 - In the Map Configuration window, specify a title, name, and description.

 Note: The title is a user-friendly name that will be shown in the dashboard whereas the name is the unique system identifier for the map and is not visible to end-users.